Feature Film Composer

 François Evans at the La.M.P.
 Studio in France

 François Evans (b.
-London, 1965) is an English-French composer, musician and record producer.
-He wrote the scores to Edgar Wright’s first feature film A Fistful of Fingers; Shaun Mosley’s The 3 Kings (featuring Ron Moody & Vanessa Redgrave), Roberto Roarke’s Hitman and Darren Ward’s Sudden Fury.
-His score to Stefan Archetti’s Italian feature Il fungo sirena (The Mermaid Mushroom) helped the film win its 2011 ‘Special Mention’ award at the Granada Film Festival.
-He is currently completing his first concept album of ‘pop’ ballads: The Lunatic, the Lover & the Poet with lyrics by John Porter, under the duo name: After Magritte.
+Kentish Town, London, 1965) is a French-English film composer.
+He wrote the feature film scores to Edgar Wright’s first feature A Fistful of Fingers, Josh Collins’s cult adventure Pervirella, Shaun Mosley’s biblical drama The 3 Kings (featuring Ron Moody & Vanessa Redgrave), Roberto Roarke’s thriller Hitman and Darren Ward’s dark horror-thriller Sudden Fury.
+He composed the score for Stefan Archetti’s colourful Italian children’s movie Il fungo sirena (The Mermaid Mushroom) which won a ‘Special Mention Award’ at the 2011 Granada Film Festival.

 He was a child actor at ATV studios, Elstree, England during the 1970s, appearing in The Ballad of Salomon Pavey and Come Back Lucy.

 La.M.P. regularly contributes to the Cystic Fibrosis Trust.